 Matt Damon plays Bourne in the features.
 He’s perfect for the part: fit, athletic, and blessed with that thing some actors have, a way of conveying intellect without saying much.
 He’s also got an anti-glamour puss quality, which works well for a credible secret agent; he disappears into a crowd.

 The series’ CIA puppetmasters, including characters played by Chris Cooper, Brian Cox, Joan Allen, David Strathairn, Scott Glenn and Albert Finney, are each slimier than the next.
-But the intrigue, and entertainment value, these top-of-the-line thesps bring to the sections that interrupt a breathless and ongoing series of chases, is immeasurable.
+But the intrigue these top-of-the-line thesps bring to the segments that interrupt breathless and ongoing series of chases and fights is immeasurable.
 Also, check out a pre-stardom Clive Owen as one of the heavies in The Bourne Identity.
 It’s probably the closest he’ll ever get to being James Bond.

 The third film, The Bourne Ultimatum (2007), continues the momentum and thrills of the previous instalments.
 One of the cleverest things the script does is situate the first half of the picture, chronologically, before the final scene of the second film.
 It’s a bit hard to explain, but it makes loads of sense if you see them back-to-back, which I would recommend.
 I also really enjoyed the rooftop chase in Tangiers, capped off by a great moment where the camera follows Bourne as he jumps from a roof through an open window.